Blueprint

 Charlotte - A Fiber Tube Filament Winder

-A custom designed 3 axis CNC filament winder for producing mainly carbon fiber and fiberglass tubing (but also has the potential to do everything from kevlar to literal basalt).
-Very useful for rocketry!
-Charlotte, as in Charlotte's Web, as it winds the tube much like a spider winds a web.
+A custom designed 3 axis CNC filament winder for producing composite tube (carbon fiber, fiberglass, kevlar, basalt, and more) with the intent of being used to create rocketry parts.
+The name Charlotte comes from Charlotte's Web, as the tube is wound much like a spider winds a web.

 Created by Parker Rupe Parker Rupe